-Interest expense consists primarily of interest expense associated with our debt financing arrangements.
-In recent periods, we have recorded higher interest expense due to higher interest rates on our Structural Debt Facility (as defined below) and increases in the prime rate.
-We expect the interest expense to decline following our repayment of \$42.0 million of our term debt under the Structural Debt Facility in the third quarter of 2024.
-To the extent there are changes in prevailing interest rates in future periods we anticipate cash payments for interest and interest expense to fluctuate as interest rates change in the future.
+Interest expense consists primarily of interest expense associated with our debt financing arrangement.
+In previous periods, we have recorded higher interest expense due to higher outstanding debt balances and higher prime rates.
+To the extent there are changes in prevailing interest rates in future periods, we anticipate cash payments for interest and interest expense to fluctuate as interest rates change.

-Other income, net consists primarily of changes in fair values of Additional Shares, Earn-Out Shares, Public and Private Placement Warrant and Structural Derivative liabilities, transaction costs allocated to derivative liabilities upon Business Combination, and interest income.
-To the extent there are changes in prevailing interest rates in future periods, we expect interest income on our deposits to fluctuate with interest expense related to our borrowings.
+Change in fair values of derivative liabilities consists primarily of changes in fair values of Earn-Out Shares, Public Warrants and Private Placement Warrant and the derivative liability related to our term debt we extinguished in 2024 (the "Structural Derivative Liability").
 Changes in the fair value of our derivative liabilities may fluctuate significantly in future periods primarily due to fluctuations in the fair value of our common stock.